cameldjoulako/CamelCalc/README.md

-"# JavascriptCalculator"
+#CamelCalc
-This calculatos is made in Javascript during my training on freecodecamp.
+This calculator is made in Javascript during my training on Freecodecamp.